 Great care must be taken with new pups.
 We, along with most breeders, usually keep puppies separated from their moms for at least the first few days, except at 3-hour around-the-clock feeding times, since many tiny puppies have been smothered by unaware Frenchie moms.
 This leads to a lot of sleep deprivation on the part of the breeders, but it is something which must be done to insure that these little guys prosper.

 We price our puppies based on several factors, most importantly color & patterning, conformation, temperament, and, of course, health.
 In young pups, temperament is the hardest thing to judge at a very early age since about all they do is eat, sleep, and poop.
 However, our experience and research indicate that the temperament of puppies tends to pattern those of mom and dad (or mom or dad, if mom and dad have significantly different personalities).
 Since all of our breeding males and females love people, you can rest assured that your Frenchie puppy will also.
-However, other personality traits such as whether they are inquisitive or shy, laid back or very energetic, very quiet or more demanding of attention, etc. tend not to be very evident until they are 6 or 7 weeks old (this is why we do not start the FORMAL placement of puppies until the 7-week video is posted), although we can get some indication prior to that age.
+However, other personality traits, such as whether they are inquisitive or shy, laid back or very energetic, very quiet or more demanding of attention, etc. tend not to be very evident until they are 6 or 7 weeks old (which is why we do not start the FORMAL placement of puppies until the vet checks are done and the video is posted), although we can get some indication prior to that age.
 We have found that our past clients have loved whichever personality traits their pups have developed (and certain behavior, if it is determined to be undesirable, can certainly be modified with proper training and attention).

 We do not post our prices on our website, but our prices are very competitive for the quality of Frenchie puppies we produce.
 Just give us a call or send us a text or an e-mail to get our general pricing information.
 While we do not want to go broke with this hobby, our most important considerations are improving the French Bulldog breed through carefully selected breedings and by placing our puppies into loving homes like yours.